-- from 2030 stop investing in, and/or providing financial services to clients for whom coal fired generation represents directly more than 10% of revenues on a consolidated basis. - have no exposure to thermal coal mining worldwide by 2030. - Follow best practices, international standards, treaties and references1.
+- By 2030, stop investing in, and/or providing financial services to clients for whom coal fired power generation represents directly more than 10% of revenues on a consolidated basis. - No exposure to thermal coal mining worldwide by 2030. - Follow best practices, international standards, treaties and references.